TD-coding/DDoS_Guide/source/reflection_types/wordpress.rst

 * If you identify an attack, try to leverage your upstream network service provider in order for them to mitigate the activity before it reaches your network.

 * At the time of this writing, there is no way to prevent this inbound traffic as on its own it is normal web traffic.
 However, there is a way to ensure that your WordPress websites are not used to attack others.
 To do this, WordPress offers a tool that is available for download that disables the pingback feature of XMLRPC.
-Download the tool at the following link: hxxp://wordpress.org/plugins/disable-xml-rpc-pingback/.
+Download the tool at using this `link <http://wordpress.org/plugins/disable-xml-rpc-pingback/>`_

   * Alternatively, you can create a plugin for the website that adds a filter that manually disables the pingback function of XMLRPC.
-An example of this plugin can be found at: hxxps://isc.sans.edu/forums/diary/Wordpress+Pingback+DDoS+Attacks/17801
+An example of this plugin can be found `here <https://isc.sans.edu/forums/diary/Wordpress+Pingback+DDoS+Attacks/17801>`_